-After 4.5 billion years of natural evolution, the arrival of genetically modified organisms is being promoted as a “second genesis” in which the planet is being repopulated by commercially patented life forms.
+After 4.5 billion years of life, the arrival of genetically modified organisms is being promoted as a “second genesis” in which the planet is being repopulated by commercially patented life forms.

 The potential long-term impact of these laboratory creations, from the emergence of new super-pests to the loss of genetic diversity in the natural world, is as yet unknown.

 But for many, that is reason enough to proceed with extreme caution.

 farmers in Kenya and its African neighbours grow ever more worried that the extra costs associated with using genetically modified crops will bury them in debt and force them to give up their land.